What is a PDQ machine and how do they work?

 Let’s take a closer look at the various options they come in:

 Traditional PDQ or card payment devices usually have a keypad to enter amounts in and while some offer paper receipts, others are paper-free and have the option to send the customer a receipt via email or SMS.
-The beauty of these devices is that they are affordable and can go from as little as 29 GBP!

 Android-powered debit and credit card machines are another noteworthy investment for merchants who are looking for a more sophisticated solution to their payment needs.
 Such devices usually have an amazing touchscreen which can be connected to a whole host of apps, making payments acceptance that much seamless.
 They also offer paper and digital receipts, depending on the customer’s needs.

-A new innovation in the payment landscape is that merchants can now take payments through their Android smartphones through an app called myPOS Glass.
+A new innovation in the world’s payment landscape is that merchants can now take payments through their Android smartphones through an app called myPOS Glass.
 With this app, which requires no additional cables, dongles or hardware, both merchants and customers can have a seamless payments experience.
 Payments are processed immediately and this solution is ideal for merchants on the go who can accept payments anytime, anywhere.

 Advantages of PDQ machines